section-engineering-education/engineering-education/content/articles/Servlet-Filter-API/index.md

 ### Introduction.
-When an application is pre-and post-processed, the object being invoked is filtered.
+When an application is pre-and post-processed, the invoked object is filtered.
 Filters are configured and used when filtering activities are performed.
 The filter interface is found in the `javax.servlet` package and to create a `Filter` class, we have to `import javax.servlet` and implement the `Filter` interface. several filters can be created to perform different tasks according to the user and developer specifications.

 ### Prerequisites
+You will need the following items to go along with this article:
-- An open-source Java editor, such as Eclipse.Get it [here](https://www.eclipse.org/downloads/packages/release/2021-06/r).
+- Open-source Java editor installed in your machine, such as Eclipse.
+You can get it [here](https://www.eclipse.org/downloads/packages/release/2021-06/r).
-- a web browser installed.
+- A web browser installed.
 - Server.
 In my case, I will be using TomCat version 9.
-Download it from their official [website](https://tomcat.apache.org/)
+Download it from their official [website](https://tomcat.apache.org/).
-- basic knowledge of Java is needed.
+- Basic knowledge of core Java is needed.
 - Introduction to a servlet is needed.

 ### Table of contents: